Tobacco and Fuel Tax Exemption Simplification Project

 Throughout the system development process, we'll need retailers and consumers to provide input and feedback on the system.

-If you’re a retailer, you can now volunteer to share your thoughts and preferences, discuss system changes and provide feedback on proposed systems by:
+If you’re a retailer, you can now volunteer to share your thoughts and preferences, discuss system changes and provide feedback by:

 - Participating in a virtual workshop with other retailers led by our project partners